Companies in IndustryOther Career OptionsCareer CategoriesOther Chemistry Career Websites

 Baxter Healthcare: www.baxter.com

 These companies are responsible for manufacturing all the solvents and other reagents that are used research labs.
 They hire bachelors, masters, and PhD degree chemists and chemical engineers for positions in areas such as sales and marketing, research and development, management, chemical production, quality assurance and quality control.
 Their products can include analytical reagents, organic reagents, inorganic reagents, biochemicals, chromatography reagents, agricultural chemicals, flavors or fragrances.

 Food manufacturing companies such as Kraft hire bachelors, masters, and PhD chemists and chemical engineers for positions in areas like research and development, quality and regulatory.
 The food industry includes a wide range of products such as beverages, baking goods, prepackaged foods, baby foods and even pet care products.

 4. Paint, Plastics, Coatings, Etc…Companies:

-Companies in this area hire bachelor's, master's, and Ph.D. chemists and chemical engineers for positions in research and development, product development, and applied technology development.
-Companies such as 3M produce a variety of products including coatings, solvents, plastics, resins, adhesives, rubbers and other polymers.
+Companies in this area hire bachelors, masters, and PhD chemists and chemical engineers for positions in research and development, product development and applied technology development.
+Companies such as 3M produce products such as coatings, solvents, plastics, resins, adhesive technologies, rubbers and other polymers.